terraform-viettelidc/terraform-provider-vcloud/website/docs/d/network_pool.html.markdown

 page_title: "Viettel IDC Cloud: vcloud_network_pool"
 sidebar_current: "docs-vcd-data-source-network-pool"
 description: |-
-  Provides a data source for a network pool attached to a VCD.
+  Provides a data source for a network pool attached to a VCLOUD.
 ---

 # vcloud\_network\_pool

-Provides a data source for a network pool attached to a VCD.
+Provides a data source for a network pool attached to a VCLOUD.

 Supported in provider *v3.10+*